jenniferanagy/ruby_book_exercises/README.md

 # README.md #
-# Chapter and final excercises for the Launch School Ruby book
+# Chapter exercises and final excercises for the Launch School Ruby book